adamweingram/DSC-Delta-Task2-GEE-Docs/README.md

     ![Step 8](media/Step7-8-Charts-Output.png)
 9. Done!

+## Warnings, Tips, and Workarounds
+- Google Earth Engine aggressively rate-limits larger operations, especially those that involve running reduce operations using large vectors.
+To work around this issue, each restoration site analysis task should be run independently so as not to trigger the rate limiting.

+## The User Interface
+[TODO] Write docs for the UI

+## Modification of the Code

 ### Adding Vegetation Indices
 1. **Become familiar with the existing code and basic index subroutine requirements:**
    It can be helpful to understand how existing vegetation indices have been implemented before starting the process of writing new index subroutines.
 By default, all vegetation index code is stored in a separate "IndexFunctions" JavaScript file located in the same directory as the main "Task2" script.
 These functions are then imported into the "Task2" script using the `require` syntax provided by Google Earth Engine.
 All index calculating functions have a set of default values along with wrapper functions for ease of use when mapping across datasets.
 Note that these wrapper functions all prefixed with "apply", e.g. `applyNDVI`.
 These wrapper functions are called by the main processing routine of the "Task2" script.
 The simplest and easiest vegetation index calculation function is `calculateNDVI`.
 It can be used as a model for other vegetation index functions.